aragon/hack/docs/getting-started.md

 **Node version**

-Make sure you have at least Node v.8.0.
+Make sure you have at least Node.js `v8.0.0`.

 **Metamask**

-We recommend using the [Metamask browser extentsion](https://metamask.io/) to send transactions to the blockchain.
+We recommend using the [Metamask browser extension](https://metamask.io/) to send transactions to the blockchain.

 **Install the aragonCLI**